sunxijunjun/FHP-GUI/ReadMe.md

 The core framework of the application has been established and is functional.

 ## 🛠️ TODO:
 1. Use thresholds and ML models to make predictions, a voting method is under development.
+(Thresholds are used first bad poses.
+Models (containing facial keypoints) are used for prediction when the threshold is too small.
+For details, see data_analysis.py)
 2. Rule out situations when prediction cannot be made, such as sensors miss focus or no facial key points detected.
 3. Finalize GUI: Complete calinration function.
 ## 👥 Contributors